williamGrey2047/Holocron/E Course/Web/Website Development Unit 1.md

 # Overview
-This Semester covers a number of competencies working towards ICT30120 Certificate III in Information Technology.
+This Semester covers several competencies working towards ICT30120 Certificate III in Information Technology.

-The programming languages and/or technology focus in this unit will be:
+The programming languages and technology focus in this unit will be:
 - HTML
 - CSS
 - Javascript